 At the same time he writes to people who live in different regions and collects them under one term, “the holy catholic church.”
 Here is the seed form of modern catholicism.

 The Full Acceptance of Catholic as Universal

 In the year 380 the Roman Emperor outlawed all churches that were not identified as “catholic” and soon thereafter Augustine provided an apologetic for a Church Universal.
-Part of his apologetic includes a succession of priests and a hierarchy he taught was derived from the Apostle Peter.
+Part of his apologetic includes a succession of priests and a hierarchy he claimed was derived from the Apostle Peter.

 Thus, over the course of two hundred years, from Irenaeus to Augustine, the word catholic slipped away from the idea of a “whole church,” that is, the collection of all the saints in a single locale, to a universal collection of all Christians, more or less expected to be unified under ever-expanding hierarchies.
 By the year 600AD statements like this were common:

 “We may also not inappropriately interpret the ‘pillars of heaven’ the Churches themselves, which being many in number, constitute one Catholic Church spread over the whole face of the earth.
 Hence too the Apostle John writes to the seven Churches, meaning to denote the one Catholic Church replenished with the Spirit of sevenfold grace…”Gregory the Great, Moral Discourses on Job, 17:43.